Challenge: Users Struggling to Find Products

 Users found the right product category more often and more quickly with the new IA.

-In tree test #1, where we tested the original IA, Treejack gave us an Overall Score of 4.0 out of 10 across 8 tasks.
-In tree test #2, where we tested the revised IA, Treejack gave us an Overall Score of 7.4 out of 10 across those same 8 tasks.
+In tree test #1 with the original IA, Treejack gave us an Overall Score of 4.0 out of 10 across 8 tasks.
+In tree test #2 with the revised IA, Treejack gave us an Overall Score of 7.4 out of 10 across those same 8 tasks.
 This represents an 85% improvement in product findability.

 The original IA failed to score above a 5 out of 10 on any of the 8 tasks.
 The revised IA scored a 7, 8 or 9 out of 10 on 6 of 8 tasks.

-Since launching the new site, Baileigh’s web revenue and leads are up by large margins.
-While it’s not possible to isolate the architecture’s contribution to this growth, follow-up analysis suggests a significant ROI from our human-centered overhaul of Baileigh’s IA.
+Since launching the new site, the company’s web revenue and leads are up by large margins.
+While it’s not possible to isolate the architecture’s contribution to this growth, follow-up analysis suggests a significant ROI from our human-centered overhaul of the company’s IA.